 A formal record should be kept of the Noise Action Plan.
-A simple guidance note and an example of a noise action plan and monitoring form are provided with this pack.
+Simple guidance notes and an example of a noise action plan and monitoring form are provided with this pack.
 Completed forms should be retained for future reference.
 Where the event consists of more than one attraction that features sound e.g. a carnival all activities should be present on the action plan.
 In these circumstances, the enclosed form can be photocopied.

-For Info: The HSE Event Safety Guide (A guide to health, safety and welfare at music and similar events).
-This document is also widely known as The Purple Guide, which gives advice on structures, marquees, tents and electrical matters.

 Step 2: Organising Your Event

 Once you have considered all the points in Step 1 you can then start to organise the event in detail.
-Remember to write things down as you go and to keep to the event timeline.
+Remember to keep to the event timeline and keep up to date records as you progress.

 Teamwork: Set up a team and identify specific responsibilities for each member.
-One person should be identified as the event manager and be responsible for liaison with other organizations such as the council, the local police force and other emergency services.
+One person should be identified as the event manager and be responsible for liaison with other organisations such as the council, the local police force and other emergency services.
 One person, with suitable experience, should be given overall responsibility for health and safety and another person co-ordination and supervision of stewards.

 S.A.G.
-For large and medium scale events, the organiser will need to attend Safety Advisory Group (SAG) meetings on a regular basis in the run up to an event.
-These meetings are organized and chaired by a representative of the GS360 Event Team and should be attended by a representative from all relevant associations including police, fire brigade, ambulance service.
+For large and medium scale events, the organiser will need to attend Safety Advisory Group (SAG) meetings on a regular basis in the run up to the event.
+These meetings are organized and chaired by the Head of the London Borough of Hounslow’s Head of Contingency Planning and is attended by a representative from all relevant associations including emergency services.

-Risk Assessments: A formal record should be kept of the risk assessments.
-A simple guidance note and an example form are provided with this packwww.eventapp.org/hounslow.
+Risk Assessments: A formal record should be kept of all associated risk assessments.
+Simple guidance notes and an example form are provided at www.eventapp.org/hounslow.
 Completed forms should be retained for future reference.
-Where the event consists of more than one attraction e.g. a summer fete a written risk assessment may be required for each activity.
+Where the event consists of more than one attraction, e.g. a summer fete, a written risk assessment may be required for each activity.
 In these circumstances, the enclosed risk assessment form can be photocopied.
 Any contractors involved in the event should also carry out risk assessments.
 Where relevant, you should obtain copies of these.

-More information regarding risk assessments can be obtained from the Health and Safety Executive (HSE) publications at HSE information Centre, Broad Lane, Sheffield, S3 7HQ.
-Tel: 01787 881165.

 Site Plan: Draw out a site plan identifying the position of all the intended attractions and facilities.
-Plan out and designate the entrance and exit points, circulation routes, vehicle access and emergency evacuation paths.
+Plan and designate entrance and exit points, circulation routes, vehicle access and emergency evacuation paths.

-PA Site Plan: If the location of your event has set license conditions relating to noise and your event incorporates any amplified sound e.g. recorded music, live music and announcements.
-A separate site plan must be drawn out and submitted.
-This plan should identify the location and orientation of any activities that incorporate Public Address or sound systems i.e. other musical equipment.
-Take into consideration, the location of residents in the area and other possible areas that could be affected by noise from the event.
+PA Site Plan: If the location of your event has set license conditions relating to noise and your event incorporates any amplified sound e.g. recorded music, live music and announcements a separate site plan must be drawn out and submitted.
+This plan should identify the location and orientation of any activities that incorporate public address or sound systems i.e. other musical equipment.
+Take into consideration the location of residents in the immediate and surrounding areas that could be affected by noise from the event.